ellonaS/adopt-me/README.md

 # adopt-me
-Please, check a short video presentation for this project https://youtu.be/7kM4yACl74g (no sound) This is a frontend technical challenge for Base22.
-The challenge was to build a home page for a non-profit organization called Adoptme.Org.
+Please, check a short video presentation for this project https://youtu.be/7kM4yACl74g (no sound) This is a home page for a non-profit organization called Adoptme.Org.
 The project is still work in progress.

 The page was built on Vue.js using BootstrapVue framework.